Raleigh Guardianship Attorney

 - Orders.
 The clerk will authorize the guardianship and generate documentation for the guardian.

 - Letters.
 The clerk will give letters of guardianship to the guardian.
 These letters act as legal proof of guardianship and will allow the guardian to begin activities for the benefit of the ward.

 The guardianship process in North Carolina can be complex and time-consuming.
 Our experienced Raleigh guardianship lawyers will walk you through the process and help you avoid common problems.
 These can include problems with paperwork, conflicts between family members, and unclear wishes from the person in need of a guardian.
 (In many cases, by the time a guardian is needed, it’s hard for the person in need to make their thoughts known.)

 More importantly, our attorneys can help you ensure that the proper paperwork and processes for guardianship are in place in advance.
 This helps to head-off future problems.
 It makes the party’s wishes clear and lays out detailed guidelines for the guardian.

 Our Raleigh Guardianship Attorneys Have Extensive Experience Helping People Like You

 At the Brady Cobin Law Group, we’ve handled guardianship and estate cases throughout North Carolina.
 If you’re going through the guardianship process, or need help planning for the future, our law firm is here for you.

 Call us or contact us online today to speak with a compassionate Raleigh guardianship lawyer.

 Dan Brady & staff are great!
 Excellent and professional at all times.
-We also had the pleasure of working with Elizabeth Berger—she is very knowledgeable, helpful and provided some useful suggestions we had not thought about.
 Would recommend Brady/Cobin to anyone looking for Estate Planning services!